MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

     ![User Management - Organization Administrator](../media/User%20Management%20-%20Organization%20Administrator.png)

     > [!Note]
+    >
-    > This access is available only to Global Administrators on the platform.
+    > * Global Administrators can add Organization Administrators across all organizations in the platform
+    > * Organization Administrator can add other organization administrators specific to their Organizations.

 3. To **create a new** Organization Administrator, click on **Add Administrator**